-Sleeve & Half-Sleeve Tattoo Prices and Costs Guide
+Sleeve Tattoo Prices and Costs Guide

 Sleeve tattoos can be rather spectacular.
 With so much time and effort being put into the detail of the design, it takes great skill to pull sleeve tattoos off.
-It’s difficult to give a clear and defined answer to how much a sleeve tattoo costs because so many different factors are involved.

-What Can Determine How Much a Sleeve Tattoo Costs?
+How Much Does a Sleeve Tattoo Cost?

 There are a number of different factors that affect the price of a sleeve tattoo.
 Let’s take a look at some of them.